 Typically, a letter is not required for infants to travel.
 However, each cruise line has a minimum age requirement for guests traveling, which will be verified upon check-in at the pier.
 This minimum age requirement varies by cruise line and even itinerary.
 Always tell your Vacations To Go cruise counselor if you are pregnant or planning to cruise with an infant to insure you meet all required guidelines.

-Pregnant Women: Permitted to board during any stage of pregnancy.
-No restrictions.
+Pregnant Women: Permitted to board during any phase of pregnancy.
+There are no restrictions.

 Carnival Cruise Line